Rashomon Capacity: A Metric for Predictive Multiplicity in Classification: Empirical study

-We evaluate two methods\footnote{We provide another two methods, label flipping and Fast Sign Gradient Method \citep{goodfellow2014explaining} on the network weights, to explore the Rashomon set in Appendix~\ref{appendix:explore-rashomon}.}, random \texttt{sampling} with different weight initialization seeds and \texttt{AWP} \eqref{eq:search-parameter}, to obtain 100 models from the Rashomon set, and report the Rashomon Capacity in Fig.~\ref{fig:capacity-profiles}.
-In particular, we show the mean of the largest 1\% and 5\% Rashomon Capacity, and the cumulative distribution of the Rashomon Capacity across the samples.
+\paragraph{Measuring and reporting predictive multiplicity via Rashomon Capacity.} We evaluate two methods, \texttt{sampling} with different weight initialization seeds \citep{semenova2019study} and \texttt{AWP} \eqref{eq:search-parameter}, and report the Rashomon Capacity in Fig.~\ref{fig:capacity-profiles}.
+For \texttt{sampling}, we construct a Rashomon subset $\widetilde{\calR}(\calH, \epsilon')$ with 100 models by different random initialization (cf.~\eqref{eq:rashomon-subset} with $K=100$).
+For \texttt{AWP}, the $\epsilon'$-multiplicity subsets $\widetilde{\calM}_{\epsilon'}(\bx_i)$ of each sample $\bx_i$ is constructed by the $\bp_1, \cdots, \bp_c$ obtained from \eqref{eq:search-parameter}.
+For example, when $\epsilon' = 0.01$, the models in the Rashomon set $\widetilde{\calR}(\mathcal{H}, 0.01)$ achieves small and statistically indistinguishable test losses from each other; however, the Rashomon Capacity is non-zero for a significant fraction of samples.
+In particular, we showcase the average top 1\% and top 5\% of the Rashomon Capacity from all samples for different $\epsilon'$, and the cumulative distribution of the Rashomon Capacity across the samples.
 As the Rashomon parameter increases, both \texttt{sampling} and \texttt{AWP} lead to higher Rashomon Capacity since the Rashomon set gets larger.
+Observe that the increase of Rashomon Capacity when $\epsilon'$ varies from $0.01$ to $0.02$ is different for UCI Adult and COMPAS datasets, since the choice of $\epsilon'$ is data-dependent.
 The \texttt{AWP} \eqref{eq:search-parameter} achieves higher Rashomon Capacity than random \texttt{sampling} as \texttt{AWP} intentionally explores the Rashomon set that maximizes the scores variations.
-It is important to keep in perspective that \emph{each sample} in the high-Rashomon Capacity tail displayed in Fig.~\ref{fig:capacity-profiles}. corresponds to an \emph{individual} who receives conflicting predictions.
+It is important to keep in perspective that \emph{each sample} in the high-Rashomon Capacity tail displayed in Fig.~\ref{fig:capacity-profiles} corresponds to an \emph{individual} who receives conflicting predictions.
 In applications such as criminal justice and education, conflicting predictions for even one individual should be reported in, e.g., model cards \citep{mitchell2019model}.
-We report other metrics of multiplicity such as ambiguity/discrepancy and Rashomon ratio in Appendix~\ref{appendix:amb-disc}.
-We also report Rashomon Capacity of UCI Adult, COMPAS and HSLS trained with classifiers that are not neural networks, e.g., decision tree and random forest, in Appendix~\ref{appendix:additional-exp}.